Rabbi Amy Eilberg

 In her book, From Enemy to Friend: Jewish Wisdom and the Pursuit of Peace, published by Orbis Books in March 2014, Rabbi Eilberg blends ancient Jewish sacred texts on peacebuilding, real life descriptions of conflict engagement—interpersonal, interreligious, intra-communal, and international—and contemporary conflict theory.
 The interweaving of personal story, sacred text, and theory demonstrates how relationships can move from estrangement and wounding, entrenched bigotry and fear, to positive, engaged encounter.
 What emerges is a portrait of peacemaking as a spiritual practice that can guide the lives of faithful people seeking peace in their lives and in the world.
 The book concludes with practical disciplines to cultivate the qualities of soul essential to the art of pursuing peace.

-Rabbi Eilberg is married to Dr. Louis Newman of St. Paul, Minnesota, and is the proud mother of one daughter, Penina Eilberg-Schwartz, and two stepsons, Etan Newman and Jonah Krischer, and she is the joyful grandmother of two beautiful baby grandsons.
+Rabbi Eilberg is married to Dr. Louis Newman and is the proud mother of three adult children (and their partners), and the joyful grandmother of three beautiful grandchildren.